shenlab-sinai/diffreps/README.md

 USE REGION ANALYSIS
 -------------------

-Please be notified that the included "refgene\_getnearestgene" is built on Linux OS.
+Please be notified that the included `refgene_getnearestgene` is built on Linux OS.
 If you are using Mac or Windows, you should download the corresponding program from cisgenome website: <http://www.biostat.jhsph.edu/~hji/cisgenome/> and over-write the one that is installed.
-To determine where the program is installed, use "which refgene\_getnearestgene".
+To determine where the program is installed, use `which refgene_getnearestgene`.

 The diffReps main program should run on all OS.
 If you do not want region analysis, you can turn it off in commands.